Pramuak/VRNETLAB/README.md

 A P P ABESEKARA - 10818798

 # Manual
+-- Sideloard the application to your oculus device
-Install the VRNETLAB apk to run the application
+-- Install the VRNETLAB apk to run the application